Polynomial degeneration and the Poisson geometry of truncated polynomials: Deformation construction

-Throughout we will have to use the following assumption on HS algebroids, which help to control their cohomology: \begin{definition} A hypersurface algebroid for $(W, M)$ is called \emph{nice} if the induced local system on $L = \nu_{W}$ does not have its monodromy contained in $\{ \pm 1 \}$. \end{definition}
+In this section we turn to our second main result: deformations of a hypersurface algebroid can be lifted to deformations of an HS symplectic form, uniquely up to isotopy.
+Since hypersurface algebroids are classified by $G_{k}$-representations of $\pi_1(W)$ (Theorem \ref{RHthm}), this will be applied in Section \ref{sec:deformalongcharvar} to construct maps from the $G_{k}$-character varieties into the moduli space of Poisson structures.

-Furthermore, as we will want to make use of the cohomology result of Theorem \ref{decomp1proof}, we choose a tubular neighbourhood embedding $\phi: L \to U$ around $W$.
+The following assumption on HS algebroids helps to control their cohomology and will be required for the uniqueness part of our results: \begin{definition} A hypersurface algebroid for $(W, M)$ is called \emph{nice} if the induced local system on $L = \nu_{W}$ does not have its monodromy contained in $\{ \pm 1 \}$. \end{definition}